asyqnnrzk/hotel_management/README.md

 - Dark mode & light mode toggle
 - Loads data from JSON (locally)
 - Save user data in SharedPreferences
+- Flushbar to indicate the functionality of the buttons.

 *****